-The Museum is located in Viale Palazzeschi, in the Coverciano district, and is part of the Football Museum Foundation, which is dedicated to documenting the past and present of Italy’s national football team and the Italian Football Federation.
+The Italian Football Museum is not only a temple for football fans, but also a place full of fascinating exhibits that can be culturally educational for visitors of all ages.
+Located on Viale Palazzeschi, in the Coverciano district of Florence, it belongs to the Fondazione Museo del Calcio (Football Museum Foundation), which is committed to documenting the past and present of Italy’s national football team and the Italian Football Federation.

-The idea of a permanent installation of this kind began to take shape when work began on the expansion of the Centro Tecnico Federale, at the time of Italia 90, at the initiative of Fino Fini, President of the Foundation.
-However, it was ten years before work began and the museum was finally inaugurated on 22 May 2000.
+The idea of a permanent installation of this kind began to take shape when work began on the expansion of the FIGC Coverciano Technical Centre for the 1990 FIFA World Cup, at the initiative of Fino Fini, President of the Foundation.
+However, 10 years passed before work began and the museum finally opened on 22nd May 2000.

-A large underground hall is used for conferences and congresses.
-The museum tour, on the other hand, consists of 6 rooms: in the first one is a collection of memorabilia that tell all the stories of the Italian national football team, from its beginnings to its victory in the 1982 World Cup.
+The museum has six rooms: the first houses memorabilia recounting the secrets of the Italian national football team, from its beginnings to its victory in the 1982 World Cup.

-Among the small treasures, there is the jersey with which the Italian striker Silvio Piola made his national team debut on 24 March 1935 against Austria.
-Then there is the green shirt worn by Celestino Celio during the friendly match between Italy–Argentina, played in Rome in 1954.
+Among the small “treasures” on display is the jersey with which Azzurri striker Silvio Piola made his national team debut on 24th March 1935 against Austria, as well as the green jersey worn by Celestino Celio during the Italy–Argentina friendly in Rome in 1954.

-The second room tells the story of the national team from the 1986 World Cup to the present day.
-In the third, the spotlight shifts to Italy's national women's football team, while the fourth is the trophy room.
-The trophies from the four World Cup victories are, of course, displayed here.
+The second room tells the story of the Italian national team from the 1990 World Cup to the present day.

 In the third room, the focus shifts to the Italian women’s football team, while the fourth is the trophy room, including trophies from Italy’s four World Cup victories.